renovatebot/renovate/docs/development/triage-guide.md

 Sometimes a discussion can go sour, like when people call each other names, or post spam, or veer off-topic.
 In those cases you can lock the discussion to prevent further escalation.

-**Question:** What should the criteria be to unlock a locked discussion?

 ### Individually convert issues to discussions